Trshant/stackedit/drafts/2019-04-25-Docker-setup-LAMP.md

 tags : [programming , softwareEngineering , docker , LAMP ]
 Description : "A note on how i started using docker for LAMP development"
 ---
 Following [A note on docker](https://trshant.dev/2019/01/27/A-note-on-docker.html), i decided to get a LAMP setp up using only docker.
-However to my fright, i procastinated for almost 3 months before the urge became too much to fight and i gave in and wanted to fight the good fight :stuck_out_tongue:.
+However, I procastinated for almost 3 months before the urge became too much to fight and i gave in and wanted to fight the good fight :stuck_out_tongue:.
 Anyway, this post took almost 5 days to get done. so let us get to it.

-First i downloaded Docker and Docker-compose. i followed the official setup and finally got everything working.
+First i downloaded Docker and Docker-compose.
+I followed the official setup and finally got everything working.
 Docker-compose took a day to get installed properly, but it was mostly a badly installed python distribution that was causing the issue.

   Once that was done, i created a folder and put in 2 files in it.
 Dockerfile and docker-compose.yml. its linked in the link to the gist and you will be done.
 However, coming up with the exact file took a fair bit of time - in my case, almost 3 days.